po1sigala/live/01-Class-Content/17-CS/README.md

 ## Homework

-In the homework you’ll create a technical tutorial explaining how a particular regular expression functions.
+In the homework, you’ll create a technical tutorial explaining how a particular regular expression functions.
 A regular expression, or regex, is a search pattern used by developers.
 In the tutorial, you’ll break down each part of the expression and describe what it does.

 ## Career Connection